joriidan/crowdnessVerifier/README.md

        `DATASET=data/hospital`

-  12)  line of code for testing images -- in the following code the image being process for testing is located in the crowded folder within the test folder and is titled "800wm.jpg"
+  12)  line of code for testing images -- in the following code the image being process for testing is located in the empty folder within the test folder and is titled "348s.jpg"

-        `imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/crowded/800wm.jpg crowded.jpg`
+        `imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/empty/348s.jpg empty.jpg`